glesperance/node-rocket/README.md

-# THIS IS A WORK IN PRORGESS
+# THIS IS A WORK IN PROGRESS
   node-rocket is in its early stage at the moment.
 This message will be removed when it will be suitable for *unstable but less chaotic* use.